s-fabian/react-native-alam/ATTR.md

 ### border

-Sets the width of the border
+Sets the width of the border to a specified number or 1

-`borderWidth: number`
+`borderWidth: true | number`

 Changes: